yhilem/ai_kreuzberg/README.md

 All extraction functions return an ExtractionResult named tuple containing:

-- content: The extracted text as a string
+- `content`: The extracted text as a string
-- mime_type: The mime type of the output (either "text/plain" or, if pandoc is used- "text/markdown")
+- `mime_type`: The mime type of the output (either "text/plain" or, if pandoc is used- "text/markdown")

 ```python
 from kreuzberg import ExtractionResult